“I often hear, ‘You must love your job! You get to hold babies all day long!’

 We are all so much more than ‘just a Nurse.'”

-This story was submitted to Love What Matters by Amber L. and originally appeared here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+This story was submitted to Love What Matters by Amber L. and originally appeared on Facebook.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: